intel/terraform-intel-aws-mariadb/examples/intel-optimized-mariadb-server_vpc_creation_testing/README.md

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.

-The MariaDB Optimizations were based off [Intel Xeon Tunning guides](<https://www.intel.com/content/www/us/en/developer/articles/guide/open-source-database-tuning-guide-on-xeon-systems.html>)
+The MariaDB Optimizations were based off [Intel Xeon Tuning guides](<https://www.intel.com/content/www/us/en/developer/articles/guide/open-source-database-tuning-guide-on-xeon-systems.html>)

 ## Usage